burrsutter/todo-apps/quarkus.md

 ![Swagger UI 2](images/swagger-ui-2.png)

-Up to this moment, "mvn quarkus:dev" has been using its Dev Services capbility to dynamically provide a Postgres Database.
+Up to this moment, "mvn quarkus:dev" has been using its Dev Services capability to dynamically provide a Postgres Database.

 http://localhost:8080/q/dev/io.quarkus.quarkus-vertx-http/dev-services